fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 * What are lists in Haskell?
   What are the distinguishing features of lists from the similar data structures in other languages?
-* Some functions that work with lists.
+* There are some functions that work with lists.
 How they change the number of  elements?
   * `filter`
   * `map`
   * `fold`